-8c "The truth of the matter is that nearly every time you try to lead a man to Christ, some "Bar-jesus" will show up on the spot (or shortly thereafter) and try to talk the convert out of knowing he is saved, or even getting saved.
+8c "The truth of the matter is that nearly every time you try to lead a man to Christ, some "Barjesus" will show up on the spot (or shortly thereafter) and try to talk the convert out of knowing he is saved, or even getting saved.
 We shall discuss this in more detail in Acts 15:1-6...
 The trick that all of these rascals try to pull off is to convince the sinner that simply trusting in the completed atonement of Christ (dying in the sinner's place) is not enough to do the job.

 The Jew will yell, "Circumcision!"
 The Campbellite will scream, "WATER!"
 The Catholic will holler, "The Sacraments!"
 The Pentecostal will yell, "The initial EVIDENCE!"
 The Mormon will scream, "The true church!!
 The Seventh-day Adventist will bawl, "Keep the Commandments!"
 And the Jehovah's Witness will bellow, "Study the Bible!"

-And the pitiful truth of it is that there has never been one man in any of those "religious rigs" who had any more assurance of eternal life than Thomas Aquinas or Joe Smith.
+And the pitiful truth of it is that there has never been one man in any of those "religious who had any more assurance of eternal life than Thomas Aguinas or Joe Smith (Peter rigs" who had any more assurance of eternal life than Thomas Aquinas or Joe Smith.
 (Peter Ruckman, Bible Believer's Commentary on Acts, pages 416-417)."